Oleksandr Peklushenko

-Oleksandr Peklushenko (Пеклушенко Олександр Миколайович; 29 August 1954, Zaporizhzhia – 12 March 2015, Soniachne, Zaporizhzhia Raion) was a Ukrainian politician and public figure.
+Oleksandr Mykolayovych Peklushenko (Пеклушенко Олександр Миколайович; 29 August 1954 – 12 March 2015) was a Ukrainian politician and public figure.
 He served as a member of the Verkhovna Rada during its IV, V, and VI convocations, and was the chairman of Zaporizhzhia Regional State Administration from 2011–2014.
 Peklushenko was also a member of the Political Council of the Party of Regions.

+Early life

+Peklushenko was born on 29 August 1954 in the city of Zaporizhzhia, which was then part of the Ukrainian SSR in the Soviet Union.
+After graduating from secondary school, he worked as a laborer.
+He first working as a milling-machine operator at the Zaporizhzhia Experimental Plant, before completing his mandatory military service in the Soviet Armed Forces.
+Afterwards, he switched to business.
+He first worked as the deputy director of a local retail enterprise called Zaporizhzhia Oblspozhyvspilka in Avhustynivka.
+He was then the head of a food-service branch for a combine within the city and chair of the board of the Polohy District Consumer Society.
+Then, from 1986 to 2002, he was chair of the board of the Zaporizhzhia Regional Consumer Cooperative Union.
+In 1987 he graduated from the Zaporizhzhia branch of the Donetsk National University of Economics and Trade named after M. Tugan-Baranovsky, and later in 2002 from the Classic Private University.

+Political career

+In 1982, he first entered politics in the Soviet Union, worked as an instructor for the Zaporizhzhia Regional Committee of the Communist Party until 1986.
+After returning to private practice, he was elected to the Verkhovna Rada in the 2002 Ukrainian parliamentary election.
+He would serve in the Rada for its IV, V, and VI convocations (2002-2012).
+He was a long time member of the Party of Regions in the Rada, and served as Chair of the Committee on Finance and Banking.
+He resigned his mandate on 13 April 2012.

+During his stint in the Rada, he simultaneously served as a representative of Viktor Yanukovych from 2004 to 2005 and as a member of the Presidium of the Party of Regions from April 2008.
+On 2 November 2011 he was chosen by Yanukovych to serve as Chairman of the Zaporizhzhia Regional State Administration, which he did until 3 March 2014.

+Death

-On 12 March 2015 Peklushenko was found dead in his house in the village of Sonyachne, located near Zaporizhzhia.
+On 12 March 2015 Peklushenko was found dead in his house in the village of Snoiachne, located near Zaporizhzhia.
 He had suffered a gunshot wound to the neck.
 Authorities initially suggested suicide as the cause of death, but other possibilities including murder, were under investigation.
 His death occurred during a period when five other former officials serving former Ukrainian President (until the 2014 Ukrainian Revolution) Viktor Yanukovych also died in mysterious circumstances in the 6 weeks before his death.

 In 2003, he received the Honorary Diploma of the Cabinet of Ministers of Ukraine.